 Motivation

-Understand the meaning of motivation in a way that make sense to a student's personal experiences.
+Understand the meaning of motivation in a way that relates to a student's personal experiences.

 Lesson 1 of 2